 Arrange guards for homes and stay at hotels that have good security.
 Safeguard valuables and cash.
 Use hotel safes, where possible.
 Keep copies of important documents, including your passport and visa, separately.
 Be wary of who you plan to meet and where, and inform colleagues or family members of your plans.

 The security situation across Burundi stabilised when the last remaining rebel group was officially disarmed in 2009.
 However, Burundi is still volatile, particularly in the run-up to the 2015 elections.

 There have been incursions and clashes between armed groups, including an armed attack on civilian vehicles.
 The threat of ambush by bandits remains high.
 You should make contact with your destination before you leave setting off and ensure that you allow enough time to complete your journey during daylight hours.

 You can drive in Burundi on a full UK driving licence for the first 6 months after you arrive.
 You’ll then need to get a Burundi driving licence.
 There are only a small number of asphalt roads and these are sometimes in poor condition.
 Driving standards are poor and there are frequent serious accidents.
 Main roads can become blocked by landslides, particularly after heavy rain.
 Keep car doors locked and windows closed when driving.
 Access in to and out of Bujumbura city is controlled by police at night.

 Road blocks and document checks are common, and not always official.
-FCO advise you carry a copy of your passport and visa, but you may be required to produce the originals.
+Carry a copy of your passport and visa, but you may be required to produce the originals.

-Five carriers fly in and out of Burundi: Rwandair, Ethiopian Airlines, Kenyan Airways, South African Airways, Uganda Airlines and Brussels Airlines.
+A number of carriers fly in and out of Burundi including: Rwandair, Ethiopian Airlines, Kenyan Airways, South African Airways, Fly Dubai and Brussels Airlines.